fadhilbagi/Skripsi/readme.rst

 What is Skripsi
 ###################

-CodeIgniter is an is a web-based learning media recommendation system using a codeigniter framework for educational institutions.
+Skripsi is a web-based learning media recommendation system using a codeigniter framework for educational institutions.
 This system is made to provide recommendations for learning media that are in accordance with the learning styles of students.
-System Features:
-- Determining learners' learning styles
-- Upload and Download learning media
+System features of determining learners' learning styles, Upload and Download learning media and Quiz Mangement
-- Quiz Mangement

 *******************
 Release Information